socialatm/streams-addons/openstreetmap/README.md

 # OpenStreetMap Plugin
-by Mike Macgirvin
+by Mike Macgirvin and Klaus Weidenbach
-   Klaus Weidenbach

 This addon allows you to use OpenStreetMap for displaying locations.